World-of-Workflows/WorkflowsUniversity/docs/02_Installation/World-of-Workflows-BE-in-Windows Server.md

    There are a number of items you will need to update:

    1. The ConnectionStrings section contains the location and filename of your two World of Workflows databases.
-      - the Elsa database holds the Workflow definitions and any workflow instance logs.
+      - the Elsa database holds the Workflow Definitions and  Workflow Instance logs.
-      - the WorldOfWorkflows
+      - the WorldOfWorkflows holds all the persistent data you create in `Tables` World of Workflows.
       ```
       "ConnectionStrings": {
             "Elsa": "Data Source=D:\\Data\\WoWWorkflows.db",